slateci/container-helm-gcloudsdk/README.md

    kubeconfig entry generated for <cluster name>.
    ```

-1. Verify the configuration by getting the pods in the `development` namespace.
+1. Verify your configuration by getting the pods in the `development` namespace.

    ```shell
    [root@454344d8c4ca work]# kubectl get pods --namespace development